 Set up an impromptu 10-minute meeting with your boss

 Keep it short (10 minutes or less) and keep it to the point to find out how you’re progressing and use the feedback to make a bigger, better impression.
-If you’re self-employed, meet with your most important client.
+If you’re self-employed, meet with your most important client and talk to them.

 Spend 10 minutes making it clear how much you want to work with that teammate and make them a key part of your network.

 Review your résumé with a trusted friend for feedback

 When did you last take a look at your résumé?
 Having someone else’s eyes look it over will pinpoint ways to improve it.
-And don’t forget your LinkedIn profile while you’re at it.
+And don’t forget to update your LinkedIn profile while you’re at it.

 Send a happy e-mail to a friend or relative